Dirkadin/microservices/README.md

 ### Notes:
 - Currently, the default behaviour is to drop all tables on exit and recreated them on startup.
 Do not expect data to persist.
-- The inventory serrvice is not implemented yet and we have hard coded there to be only one of each item available.
+- The inventory service is not implemented yet and we have hard coded there to be only one of each item available.
 Any request with `quantity >= 2` will return a 400 bad request.